bos-hieu/Movie-Trailers-Website/README.md

 ###Download project and run it
 You download zip file of the project and extracting it.
 Run project in commandline.
 Type step-by-step following the commands.

-Locate the project file (link can different in your machine):
+Locating the project file (link can different in your machine):
 ```
 > cd C:\Movie-Trailers-Website-master
 ```